corona-warn-app/cwa-log-upload/README.md

 ## About this component

 The log upload service is the counterpart of the log upload in the app.
-It enables the App developers to analyse the log data uploaded to the CWA infrastructure to indentify the root cause of bugs that only occur in rare conditions are not easy to reproduce.
-The log upload and viewer service follows the privacy preserving paradigm of the corona warn app, only allowing authorized personell to access the logs.
-The means to restrict access are the same that also protect TeleTAN generation from abusive usage.
+It enables the App developers to analyse the log data uploaded to the CWA infrastructure to identify the root cause of bugs that only occur in rare conditions are not easy to reproduce.
+The log upload and viewer service follows the privacy preserving paradigm of the corona warn app, only allowing authorized personnel to access the logs.
+The means to restrict access and control who can access the data.
+The logs are kept inside the application and are only accessible trough the portal.
+The access to the portal is restricted trough the IAM component with a separate role for this access.

 ## Development